Brochfael ap Meurig: Death

-Brochfael died in the early tenth century, but the exact date is unknown.
+Brochfael died in the early tenth century; the exact date is unknown.
 Davies dates the end of his rule as c.
 910, and Charles-Edwards thinks that Glywysing and Gwent were probably ruled as a single kingdom by Hywel's son Owain ap Hywel by 918.
 Manuscript D of the Anglo-Saxon Chronicle, in a section probably compiled in the 1050s, states that in 927, Owain, king of the people of Gwent, was one of the British rulers who submitted to Æthelstan, King of England.
 Davies states that the royal line descended from Meurig ended with Brochfael.
 (Note: Gwriad ap Brochfael is listed in a genealogy of Hywel ap Rhys, but in the view of the genealogist Peter Bartrum this is an error and he may have been a son of Brochfael ap Meurig and father of Noë ap Gwriad, king of Gwent in the 950s.
 In that case, Davies' statement that Brochfael was the last of his line would be incorrect.)